jparkhurst3/Thundercats_LionPing/README.md

 2. Run installer
 3. Clone our repo on github - (https://desktop.github.com/ makes this easier)
 4. Open command prompt and cd into the cloned directory

+## Special thanks and attributions
+Thanks to Petra Prgomet for the lovely favicon